 Mining engineers design, construct and operate mine and quarry workings to extract coal, metals such as copper, iron or zinc and non-metals such as salt, sand, clay or phosphates.
 Their work may be concerned with deep mines, surface (opencast) mines or quarries.

 - exploring and surveying the proposed site, carrying out feasibility studies and supervising test drilling

-- using computer-aided design (CAD) packages to design and plan underground and surface workings, such as tunnels and the sinking of shafts
+- using computer-aided design (CAD) packages to design and plan underground and surface workings, such as tunnels and shafts

 - ensuring that effective ventilation and pumping systems prevent gas, flooding and dust from affecting the mine